We pack the car with some late November woollies,

 The Art Coast

-Known as The Art Coast of Michigan and nestled on the shores of Lake Michigan and the Kalamazoo River, the towns of Saugatuck and Douglas provide a rare opportunity to observe pre- and post-Civil War Greek Revival and Italianate architecture, together with later structures in the Arts & Crafts and Colonial Revival manner, in a uniquely relaxed and beach town atmosphere.
+Known as The Art Coast of Michigan and nestled on the shores of Lake Michigan and the Kalamazoo River, the towns of Saugatuck and Douglas provide a rare opportunity to observe pre-and post-Civil War Greek Revival and Italianate architecture, together with later structures in the Arts & Crafts and Colonial Revival manner, in a uniquely relaxed and beach town atmosphere.
 At the same time, both villages offer much in terms of first-class lodging, restaurants, recreation, cultural opportunities and a proliferation of art galleries including some great Art and Glass Galleries with the Roan and Black Contemporary Gallery a followsummer favourite.
 Saugatuck is defined by steep, rolling dunes to the west and lush orchard country and farmland to the east and south; the climate is blessed by the moderating effects of Lake Michigan, which provides cool breezes on warm summer days and lake effect snow on cold winter days.
 Even in the offseason, Saugatuck is busy with seasonal offerings and Butler Street is lit up in all its holiday finery and is a popular retreat for both the gay crowd and families alike.
 Skip the attitude and off-season breakfast lines at IDA Reds and opt for the more familiar, friendly atmosphere of Pumpernickles on Butler Street.
 Meals are served up in homey skillets and quickly ward off the chilly Thanksgiving air.
-In the summer, Pumpernickel’s has double-decker screened porches where you can enjoy your breakfast and people-watch the busy Butler Street.
-Stop and linger over some uncommonly good coffee at Uncommon Grounds where friends from outside Saugatuck swear by their small-quantity fresh roasted, fair trade coffee and routinely make the hour+ drive to stock up on beans.
+In the summer, Pumpernickels has double-decker screened porches where you can enjoy your breakfast and people-watch the busy Butler Street.
+Stop and linger over some uncommonly good coffee at Uncommon Grounds where friends from outside Saugatuck swear by their small-quantity fresh roasted, fair-trade coffee and routinely make the hour+ drive to stock up on beans.
 Offseason dining options abound and include Hercules Bar and Grill, the welcoming old theatre Marquee at Phil’s Bar and Grill and the very traditional and golf-clubby casual dining of The Grill Room at the Clearbrook Golf Club.

 On your way to Douglas, stop for a locally brewed beer and a bite at the Saugatuck Brewing Co.
 Maggie’s Irish (a nitro beer) and Pumpkin Chai were our favorites over a snowy lunch of one of their unique Pizza cum Pub Pies.
 Douglas offers quaint shopping and lovely seasonal strolls and is home to many small businesses, art galleries, restaurants and much more.
 Get your java jive on with the lovely ladies at Respite Cappucino Court but don’t stop there: from vegetarian to vegan, their Pure Michigan-based healthy menu includes something for every taste, including fresh wraps, breakfast bowls, and gorgeous salads.
 If you are still hungry, stop for lunch at The Wild Dog Grill for some un-pubish pub food.
 Cross the street and enjoy a Bubbles and Bites Lunch at Everyday People Cafe, but fair warning: they do not accept reservations and the line-ups are long, especially at the height of the summer tourist season.
-Continue to browse the main street for any last minute Thanksgiving provisions or plan ahead and do some unique and personal Christmas shopping.
+Continue to browse the main street for any last-minute Thanksgiving provisions or plan ahead and do some unique and personal Christmas shopping.

 15 minutes further south, Fennville offers unique shopping, browsing, coffee and dining options with Salt of the Earth a local favourite for great food, (vegetarian options!) and live music.
 Make sure you take away one of their salty artisanal loaves.
 We couldn’t get enough of the Sote Seedy: fresh out of their wood-fired ovens, the sourdough is flavoured with aromatic poppy, flax, sesame, onion, and fennel seeds and then dusted with a gracious crown of grey sea salt.
 Yum!
 Our Michigan hosts are fans of hard cider, so we hop over to Virtue Farms and indulge in a tasting at Virtue Cider.
 We spent a good hour of the late Thanksgiving Eve afternoon, discussing and tasting everything Michigan hard cider and grabbed bottles of Percheron, Ledbury and Lapinette to serve with our Turkey the next day and to sip and share with friends over Thanksgiving Day food prep and pre-dinner cocktails.
-Watch for Virtue Farms ‘farm to table’ restaurant scheduled to start feeding locals and tourists alike summer 2016!
+Enjoy Virtue Farms ‘farm to table’ restaurant feeding locals and tourists alike since 2016.

 Whatever the season or the reason you are driving to or from this bucolic part of Western Michigan, always check the Bluewater Bridge Border Crossing at Sarnia/Port Huron for customs and bridge delays before heading out.